tradewife/unltd-unicorn/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/edit/unicornstudio-next-example?file=app%2Fpage.tsx)

-A React/Next.js component for embedding [Unicorn.Studio](https://unicorn.studio) interactive scenes in your applications.
+A React component for embedding [Unicorn.Studio](https://unicorn.studio) interactive scenes in your applications.
+Compatible with both React (Vite) and Next.js frameworks.

 > ⚠️ **Important**: This package is a community-created wrapper component and is **not officially affiliated** with Unicorn.Studio.
 It depends on Unicorn.Studio's proprietary script and services.